Rob Van Dam: Rivalry and alliance with Sabu (1996–1998)

 Van Dam continued to team up with Sabu upon his return to ECW on June 13.
 Taz's manager Bill Alfonso betrayed Taz and joined Sabu and Van Dam.
 Van Dam started a new rivalry with Tommy Dreamer, who wanted to gain revenge on Van Dam for his betrayal of ECW.
 On June 21, Van Dam and Sabu earned a victory over Dreamer and The Sandman.
 Van Dam and Sabu emerged victorious against Dreamer and Sandman again at Orgy of Violence.
 At Heat Wave, Van Dam, Sabu, and WWF's Jerry "The King" Lawler fought Dreamer, Sandman, and Rick Rude to a no contest.
 Van Dam and Dreamer faced each other in a hardcore match at Born to Be Wired, won by Van Dam after he performed a leg drop on Dreamer with a trashcan.
 Van Dam and Sabu became partners while Dreamer teamed up with Taz.
 At Fright Fight, Van Dam lost to Dreamer in a flag match.
 At Ultimate Jeopardy, Van Dam and Sabu faced Dreamer and Taz, a match won by Taz and Dreamer after Dreamer pinned Van Dam.
 At November to Remember, Van Dam faced Dreamer in another flag match which went to a no contest.
 At Better Than Ever, Van Dam and Sabu faced Dreamer and Taz in a rematch.
 This time, Van Dam pinned Dreamer to give the victory to his team and to settle their rivalry.
 Van Dam's final encounter with Dreamer came on January 5, when Dreamer teamed up with Taz, Al Snow, and Sandman to take on Van Dam, Sabu, Doug Furnas, and Phil Lafon.
 Van Dam's team lost the match.

-In 1998, Van Dam turned face and started a feud with Triple Threat (Shane Douglas, Bam Bam Bigelow, and Chris Candido).
+In 1998, Van Dam turned face and started a feud with The Triple Threat (Shane Douglas, Bam Bam Bigelow, and Chris Candido).
 At House Party, Van Dam defeated Bam Bam Bigelow.
 At Hostile City Showdown, Van Dam and Sabu defeated Axl Rotten and Balls Mahoney by disqualification.
 The two went on to win a fatal four-way elimination tag team match later that night.
 At CyberSlam, Van Dam and Sabu lost to World Heavyweight Champion Shane Douglas and Bam Bam Bigelow.

 Van Dam's popularity increased when he got his first taste of ECW gold, on April 4 when he defeated Bam Bam Bigelow to win the World Television Championship.
 Van Dam retained the belt in his first title defense on April 10 against Doug Furnas.
 Sabu also expressed interest in Van Dam's championship, leading to a title match between the two at Wrestlepalooza.
 Van Dam retained the title as the match ended in a time limit draw.